vapor/docs/deploy/supervisor.md

 This assume the `Hello` project is located in the home folder for the user `vapor`.
 Make sure `directory` points to the root directory of your project where the `Config/` folder is.

-The `--env=production` flag is important as it will disable verbose logging and choose the `Config/production` sub folder of your configuration files.
+The `--env=production` flag will disable verbose logging and prioritize the `Config/production` sub folder of your configuration files.

 ### Environment